When purchasing property, it’s up to the buyer to research whether they are buying land without mineral rights.

 To start with, you should know that there are different kinds of rights associated with real estate in the United States, and two of the primary rights are surface rights and mineral rights.

 These rights determine how you can develop, use, explore, and extract what’s on your property.

 And if you don’t have ownership of both rights, things can sometimes get complicated.

 Then read on to learn more about the top things you should know about mineral rights!

 Surface rights refer to the ownership of the surface of the land.

-This includes buildings and dwellings and then also extends to the right to use the land for crops.
+This includes buildings and dwellings and then also extends to the right to use the land.

 Furthermore, surface rights denote the ability to dig into the land to bury storage tanks or dig for wells.

 However, just because a person owns the surface rights to a piece of real estate does not mean they own the right to explore, extract, and sell the minerals that may be found beneath the surface.

 Just because you have the surface rights to the land doesn’t mean you can sell your property for exploration and extraction or enter into an oil or gas lease.